princetechn0/IPSWOW/README.md

 ## 2022-05-20

 ### Changed
-- Setup Postgres db on Heroku.
+- Resolved Postgres DB issues on Heroku.
-- Modified run configuration to handle exceptions.
+- Better handling of exceptions.
+- Heroku crashes resolved.
+Site is running.

 ## 2022-05-19
 - Site currently experiencing issues due to database problems.
 Going up and down periodically.
 Will fix in near future.
 Sorry for inconvenience.